Pioneering medical drone program takes off in North Carolina

 The FAA confirmed in a statement Monday that it hadn’t previously allowed drones to make routine commercial package deliveries, known as revenue flights.
 Others have flown drone deliveries as part of smaller-scale tests or demonstrations.

 The WakeMed program will start by flying patients’ medical samples one-third of a mile (.5 kilometer) from a medical park to the main hospital building for lab testing at least six times a day five days a week, Matternet CEO Andreas Raptopoulos said in an interview.
-Vials of blood or other specimens will be loaded into a secure box and carried to a drone launching pad, where they will be secured on the aircraft and flown to another building.
+Vials of blood or other specimens will be loaded into a secure box and carried to a drone launching pad, where they will be fastened to the aircraft and flown to another building.
 He said the flights will technically be within sight of operators on either end of the route, and they are authorized to fly above people.

 The aim is to cut down on the time it takes to transport the time-sensitive samples typically driven on the ground.